QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Results and Analysis

 Table~\ref{tab:semantic_preservation} shows that QUARE achieves the highest semantic preservation across all cases (94.9\% avg BERTScore between Phase 3 and Phase 1 outputs, +5.9 percentage points over MARE, +2.3 percentage points over iReDev), with perfect Phase 2 vs. Phase 1 preservation (100.0\%).
 Table \ref{tab:negotiation_summary} further shows that this result is achieved despite conducting the deepest negotiation among all three systems (16.5 steps avg).

 The lower CRR of QUARE (25.0\% vs.\ MARE's 66.7\%) reflects a difference in detection granularity rather than resolution quality.
 MARE employs coarser conflict detection, marking fewer total conflicts and resolving most through simple priority override.
 QUARE's two-stage detection (embedding similarity + LLM classification) surfaces more conflicts, including architectural inconsistencies and cross-level semantic misalignments that coarser detection would miss.
 The larger denominator lowers the resolution rate.
 Unresolved conflicts are not discarded but handled through priority-weighted integration in Phase~3, as reflected in QUARE's higher overall semantic preservation (Table~\ref{tab:semantic_preservation}).
-Maximizing CRR is therefore less important than surfacing meaningful conflicts and preserving intent across the pipeline.
+We discuss the broader implications of this detection-vs-resolution trade-off in Section VI-B.